 A student placed on scholastic suspension the first time may be readmitted after the lapse of one academic semester provided that he file a written petition for return at least four weeks prior to the beginning of the session when eligible to return.
-Such petition to be directed to the Registrar.
+Such petition to be directed to the Director of Admissions.
 A student placed on scholastic suspension the second time after being readmitted may again be readmitted after the lapse of one academic year provided that he file a written petition for return at least eight weeks prior to beginning of the session when eligible to return.
-Circumstances beyond the student's control must be presented before reinstatement will be considered.
 When reinstatement is granted it will be on a probationary basis.
 Such petition to be directed to the Academic Regulations and Standards Committee.